Alexander Maes

-Alexander Maes (born 12 March 1992) is a Belgian professional footballer who plays as a winger for RC Hades in the Belgian Division 2.
+Alexander Maes (born 12 March 1992) is a Belgian professional footballer who plays as a winger for Spanish club Las Rozas.

 Club career

 Maes started his career with Willem II.

 He signed with Romanian club Argeș Pitești in October 2020, after having played for Beerschot for four seasons.

 On 12 April 2021, Maes signed a one-year contract with Lierse Kempenzonen in the Belgian First Division B, with an option for an additional year.

 On 31 January 2022, Maes returned to RC Hades in the fourth-tier Belgian Division 2 on a 3.5-year contract.